stefanobartoletti/bricks-docs/docs/theme/fonts/README.md

 ## Local Fonts

-To use locally loaded custom fonts, you should place your font files into `src/fonts`; Gulp will convert and copy them into `dist/fonts` (*otf/ttf* fonts will be converted into web formats, while *woff/woff2* fonts will be simply copied).
+To use locally loaded custom fonts, you should place your font files into `src/fonts`; Gulp will convert and copy them into `dist/fonts` (*otf/ttf* fonts will be converted into *woff2* web format, while *woff/woff2* fonts will be simply copied).

 Fonts converted this way must be loaded into your theme with custom `@font-face` rules, which are defined inside `src/sass/_fontface.scss`.